-Health insurers increasingly compete on their covered networks of medical providers.
-Using data from Massachusetts’ pioneer insurance exchange, I find substantial adverse selection against plans covering the most prestigious and expensive “star” hospitals.
-I highlight a theoretically distinct selection channel: these plans attract consumers loyal to the star hospitals and who tend to use their high-price care when sick.
-Using a structural model, I show that selection creates a strong incentive to exclude star hospitals that challenges the effectiveness of standard policies.
-A key reason is the connection between selection and moral hazard in star hospital use.
+Health insurers increasingly compete on their networks of medical providers.
+Using data from Massachusetts’ insurance exchange, I find substantial adverse selection against plans covering the most prestigious and expensive “star” hospitals.
+I highlight a theoretically distinct selection channel: consumers loyal to star hospitals incur high spending, conditional on their medical state, because they use these hospitals' expensive care.
+This implies heterogeneity in consumers' incremental costs of gaining access to star hospitals, posing a challenge for standard selection policies.
+Along with selection on unobserved sickness, I find this creates strong incentives to exclude star hospitals, even with risk adjustment in place.